 5. Organize an Emotions Easter Egg Hunt

+This is a fun self regulation activities for kids, especially during the holidays.
 Add eyes and a mouth to Easter eggs to make various faces.
 Use plastic toys with interchangeable parts.
 Interchanging the parts to make different facial expressions helps children learn about different emotions, as well as builds fine motor skills.

 Then, like a real Easter egg hunt, hide the plastic eggs in certain areas.
 Give them clues as to where they can find them.
 This way, the child also learns problem-solving alongside emotion regulation skills.